gvancuts/clear-linux-documentation/source/clear-linux/guides/maintenance/mixer.rst

 Create an image
 *****************

-Since mixer uses the `ister` tool to create a bootable image from your updated content, we must first configure the `ister` tool.
-To configure the image `ister` creates, we need the `ister` configuration file.
-Obtain a copy with the default values from the `ister` package with the following command:
+Since mixer uses the ``ister`` tool to create a bootable image from your updated content, we must first configure the ``ister`` tool.
+To configure the image ``ister`` creates, we need the ``ister`` configuration file.
+Obtain a copy with the default values from the ``ister`` package with the following command:

 .. code-block:: bash

-   sudo cp /usr/share/defaults/ister/ister.json relase-image-config.json
+   sudo cp /usr/share/defaults/ister/ister.json release-image-config.json

 For reference, you can inspect the `Clear Linux ister configuration file`_ used for releases.